hilton/hilton.github.com/blog/_posts/2021-05-18-emoji-skin-tone.md

 More importantly, I’ve learned from this topic that inclusion takes more than reaction emoji in a Slack channel.
 Listening to people of colour, hiring more of them and paying them more will actually help.

+_Thanks to Samir Talwar for feedback on a draft of this article._